AnonymerNiklasistanonym/MoonpieBot/README.md

 (This can be temporarily turned off/on with the commands `!osuRequests on`/`!osuRequests off [Optional reason]` and `!osuRequests` can be used to get the current status)
 Given an osu!
 IRC login it can even send these beatmap links to the osu! client.

-It is also possible that only the `!np` command is enabled when a StreamCompanion URL (`localhost:20727`) can be found in the configuration even if no other osu! related configurations is set.
+It is also possible that only the `!np` command is enabled when a StreamCompanion URL (`localhost:20727`) or a directory path (`C:\Program Files (x86)\StreamCompanion\Files`) can be found in the configuration even if no other osu! related configurations is set.

 *Everything is currently optimized and written for osu! standard which means you need to open an issue if you want to use it with another game mode!*